emtee40/fdroid-wiki/Managing-trust-in-a-distributed-repo-store-experience.md

   keeping up good app descriptions, and also adding good descriptions/listings for repositories.
 * Think when installing an app and there are multiple sources available F-Droid should let them pick which down-stream they want to trust.
-(When users aren't sure what they're choosing there and don't care, F-Droid could suggest a reasonable choice.)
+So the F-Droid app shouldn't establish and enforce a priority of repositories.
+(I think F-Droid should still suggest a reasonable choice: repositories well aligned with F-Droid core values first.)

+  Key here is that by providing repository information to users, and giving repositories to brand themselves (in a similar way apps can do so in their listings) users can establish and individually manage their own trust-relationships to both up- and down-stream repositories.
 * I think F-Droid client should make clear visual distinctions between representing up- and down-stream repositories.
 The main point here is to make it easy for users to grasp that there's a difference between these kind of